Offshore Betting 2020

 So, on the surface and to someone not very familiar with the topic of betting online, it may feel like there is no big danger in creating an account, depositing some money, and placing some bets on a few games here and there.
 However, when looking at a bigger picture, there are quite a few reasons to steer clear of these sites and stick to legal and licensed sportsbook sites instead.

 First and foremost, the fact that these sites aren’t really licensed by any relevant or credible authority means that there could be all sorts of shady things happening behind the scenes.
-Unlike licensed US sportsbooks that are handled by the likes of New Jersey Division of Gambling, these offshore sites don’t undergo any regular checks or controls.
+Unlike licensed US sportsbooks that are handled by the likes of New Jersey Division of Gambling or other gambling divisions, these offshore sites don’t undergo any regular checks or controls.

 Furthermore, any illegal bet or gambling operator that accepts US bettors is on a very shaky ground.
 These operators, new and well-established ones alike, could easily go out of business at any time in face of a serious operation from the US government.
 We’ve witnessed these things in the past and there is no reason to think something like this won’t happen again.
 In a case of such an event, many players would be left with their gambling bankrolls in a limbo, only being able to hope their money would be repaid at some point.